snubwoody/folio/DEVELOPMENT.md

-[DATABASE_URL]
-## Prerequisites
-You will
+# Folio Development

+Folio is a Tauri app, the project is split into the backend `crates/`, which uses Rust and the frontend `packages` which uses Svelte and TypeScript.
+You will need Rust, Node.js, Pnpm, Tauri CLI installed on your machine.

 ## Setup
-[Or maybe they'll just fork it?]

 ```bash
 git clone https://www.github.com/snubwoody/folio
 ```

-Because multiple CLI tools are used, this repo uses `just` runner to make typing commands simpler.
-You can ignore it if you want.
+The project uses [`just`](https://github.com/casey/just) runner to manage commands from different CLI tools.
+You can list all the commands using `just -l`.
+If you don't have just, or don't want to use it, you could use the individual CLIs instead.

 Install dependencies